Guide to Online Tutoring

 - Research ideas for enrichment and fun activities here.
 Pick out a few good options but be sure to include your student in deciding what to work on during your session.

 - If your student has access to printing, ask your student’s parent or shelter staff to print worksheets.
-If your student does not have access to printing, plan to bring up materials on your computer and screen share.

 - Make sure your student has access to scratch paper.